apache/royale-docs/user-interface/externs.md

 # Externs

 Some Apache Royale elements at the moment have limited cross-browser support.
 To get reliable display and performance in those cases, Royale makes use of existing external JavaScript libraries.
-For example, [Jewel.Alert](https://apache.github.io/royale-docs/component-sets/jewel/jewel-alert.html){:target='_blank'} uses the HTML dialog element and references the _dialogPolyfill_ external library to make sure the display is as intended in all modern browsers.
+For example, [Jewel.Alert](https://apache.github.io/royale-docs/component-sets/jewel/jewel-alert.html){:target='_blank'} uses the HTML dialog element, which is not reliable across all browsers.
+So Jewel.Alert references the _dialogPolyfill_ external library to make sure the display is as intended in whichever browser the alert displays.

 Google Closure Compiler (GCC) provides a mechanism called _@externs_ that Apache Royale uses to declare that a name for a property or function is defined in external code and so should not be renamed when application code is compiled.